intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 by RFC 8558 {{RFC8558}}.

-For instance, QUIC replaces TCP for various applications and ensures end-to-end signals are only be accessible by the endpoints, ensuring evolvability {{RFC9000}}.
+For instance, QUIC replaces TCP for various applications and ensures end-to-end signals are only accessible by the endpoints, ensuring evolvability {{RFC9000}}.
 QUIC does expose information dedicated for on-path elements to consume by using explicit signals for specific use cases, such as the Spin bit for latency measurements or connection ID that can be used by